jakebirkes/JS-Tricks/js_functions/js_functions.md

 `watchThis(target, time)` time: 1000ms default

-Don't you hate watching an element changes on you and you're struggling where to place that debugger?
+Don't you hate when an element changes on you and you're struggling where to place that debugger?
 Use this simple Mutation Observer that pauses as soon as the change was made - which will help narrow things down.

 ![watchThisExample](https://raw.githubusercontent.com/jakewantulok/JS-Tricks/master/img/watchThis.png?raw=true)